(WSPA) – Election Day is here!

 For all other NC voter information, visit ncsbe.gov.

-To check your registration status, your mail-in application and ballot status, your polling location or early voting locations, visit Georgia’s My Voter Page here.
+To find your polling location, visit Georgia’s My Voter Page here.

-Information for voters with disabilities can be found here, and includes information on registering to vote, voting at polling places, in-person voting assistance, in-person voting assistive voting devices, seated voting, voting by mail before election day and early and advance voting.
+Information for voters with disabilities can be found here, and includes information on voting at polling places, in-person voting assistance, in-person voting assistive voting devices and seated voting.

 What do you need to bring to vote?
 Click here to see all of Georgia’s vote identification requirements.